DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |MoveToPreviousSibling| replace:: go to and describe the previous sibling node
 .. |MoveToSelf| replace:: describe the current node
 .. |MoveUp| replace:: go to the previous line of text or element on the screen
+.. |Music| replace:: go to the Music app
 .. |Notifications| replace:: go to the Notifications screen
 .. |Null| replace:: cancel an accidentally-started key combination
 .. |OneHandOff| replace:: disable one hand mode